hariomahlawat/IndiaSat/README.md

 5. It will also do the temporal coorection on both kind of results and save the results in two different subfolder under results folder.
 * **Optional- only_temporal_correction.py**

+command line argument to be given while running the script - path of root folder for a givern area. (which you created in step 2)

 This script is for experimentaion with temporal coorection technique.
 This performs only the temporal correction.

+* **Optional- check_accuracy_2cat_landsat.py**

+command line argument to be given while running the script - path of root folder for a givern area. (which you created in step 2)

+This script is to check the bu/nbu accuracy when the groundtruth is available in four categories (green, water, bareland and builtup).
+This script will provide four options to user to check accuracy of outputs from four different methods/techniques.
+The output of this script will be saved in a .txt file.